Carigara: Festival

 On January 25, 2019, Carigara commemorated its inaugural festival, the Magara Festival, coinciding with its 448th founding anniversary.
 Magara locally connotes abundance, elegance, and vibrancy.
 The inaugural Magara Festival primarily centered on celebrating the town's agricultural richness, local products, historical heritage, and its community.

 Events

+Kalsada ni Gara (lit.
+'Street of Gara') is a street decoration competition and cultural exhibition held annually in Carigara as a highlight of the town's fiesta in honor of the hispanic feast of the Triumph of the Holy Cross on July 16.
+The event transforms the town's major thoroughfares into an "open-air gallery" featuring intricate arches and visual installations constructed by local barangays and government agencies.
+The name of the event is a wordplay referencing Datu Gara, the legendary Bornean chieftain and founder of the settlement originally known as Kan Gara (the origin of the town's name).
+Distinct from typical fiesta bunting, the installations are designed to showcase the municipality's history, heritage, and creative talent.
+The initiative often involves the clustering of barangays to build distinct arches that light up the town center at night.

 Turugpo is a significant public spectacle featuring duels between two male carabaos or two male horses, occurring annually on Black Saturday.
-This widely attended event garners immense popularity within the town, drawing thousands of both local and international tourists eager to witness this renowned and culturally significant fight.
+This widely attended event garners immense popularity within the town, drawing thousands of both local and international tourists.

 Tourism

 List of some tourist attractions in Carigara.